 Spectrum Project Space is a flexible, exhibition space - a site for risk and speculation where the process is as important as the outcome.
-As an exhibition and performance space that functions as a laboratory for exploration and experimentation with an inclusive approach to creativity and is a site for multi/cross/inter/trans disciplinary approaches to arts practice.
+As an exhibition and performance space Spectrum functions as a laboratory for exploration and experimentation with an inclusive approach to creativity and is a site for multi/cross/inter/trans disciplinary approaches to arts practice.
 It provides valuable support for the learning and teaching activities and opportunities to inspire creativity and collaboration.